WhaleJ84/config_displays/README.md

 ![Demo](config_displays_demo.gif)

-The demo does not demonstrate resolutions changing as I cannot find a screen recorder that works across resolution changes but it works.
+The demo does not show resolutions changing as I cannot find a screen recorder that works across resolution changes but it works.
 Some debug information is left on in the demonstration to show the aspect ratio algorithm in play - this is turned off in the release.

 ## Dependencies